 - karma.
 Karma is a task runner for our tests.
 It uses a configuration file in order to set the startup file, the reporters, the testing framework, the browser among other things.

 - The rest of the dependencies are mainly reporters for our tests, tools to use karma and jasmine and browser launchers.

 To run the test you only need to run the command “ng test”.
-This command is going to execute the tests, open the browser, show a console and a browser report and, not less important, leave the tests execution in watch mode.
+This command is going to execute the tests, open the browser, show a console and a browser report and, not less important, leave the execution of the test in watch mode.

 Let’s take a look at the karma configuration file created by angular-cli.

-You probably can guess what most of this configuration properties are for, but let’s go through some of them.
+You probably can guess what most of these configuration properties are for, but let’s go through some of them.

 - frameworks: this is where jasmine gets set as a testing framework.
 If you want to use another framework this is the place to do it.